wp-plugins/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==

+= 1.7.4 =
+- Added capability to use any of the shortcodes (example: Login widget) in the sidebar text widget.

 = 1.7.3 =
 - Added french language translation to the plugin.
 The translation was submitted by Zeb.